GoodGuyGregory/llama_index-alfred-agent/llama-alfred-agent/README.md

 ### Project Structure

-`tools.py` holds all of the developed tools for Alfred `retriever.py` holds the retrieval logic for the RAG system's data parsing requirements `app.py` integrates all components together to build the fully functional tools for Alfred.
+`tools.py` holds all of the developed tools for Alfred.

+`retriever.py` holds the retrieval logic for the RAG system's data parsing requirements

+`app.py` integrates all components together to build the fully functional tools for Alfred.

 The Guestbook and dataset is located on HuggingFace here: [Guestbook Dataset](https://huggingface.co/datasets/agents-course/unit3-invitees)